Tulsa police kill burglary suspect who reportedly fired sawed-off shotgun at officers

 The two officers involved in the shooting have been placed on routine administrative leave.

-A homeowner named David, who asked that his last name not be used, told the Tulsa World he and his wife were working at one of their nearby rental properties when they got a security camera alert at 12:14 p.m. that people were in a vacant house at 3rd and Delaware that they recently purchased.
+A homeowner named David, who asked that his last name not be used, told the Tulsa World he and his wife were working at one of their nearby rental properties when they got a security camera alert at 12:14 p.m. that people were in a vacant house that they recently purchased near Third and Delaware.

-“Then a man started breaking out the front window and an officer said, `He’s got a shotgun!’”
+“Then a man started breaking out the front window, and an officer said, ‘He’s got a shotgun!’”
 David said.
 “Me and my wife took cover behind our van.
-The guy ended up breaking down the backdoor and running out into the alley and the officers ran after him.
-Next thing we know, there were gunshots and 15-20 more officers showed up.”
+The guy ended up breaking down the backdoor and running out into the alley, and the officers ran after him.
+Next thing we know, there were gunshots and 15 to 20 more officers showed up.”

-Nearby neighbors whose backyard security camera captured images showing the very beginning of the foot chase down an alley and then the sounds of gunshots off camera, shared their video with police, as well as the Tulsa World.
+Neighbors whose backyard security camera captured images showing the very beginning of the foot chase down an alley and then the sounds of gunshots off camera shared their video with police, as well as with the Tulsa World.